-Delays in adding new staff due to State hiring requirements continued in the fifth quarter.
+Delays in adding new staff due to State hiring requirements continued in the seventh quarter.
 While the State indicated in the second quarter report its intention to fill the Health Actuary and Health Actuary Assistant positions by July 2011, the Department was unable to fill these positions.
-The Department is actively seeking to find qualified applicants, and has retained the services of actuarial consultants in the interim.
+The Department is actively seeking to find qualified applicants, and will be posting the position for a Health Actuary II shortly.
+In the meantime the Department has retained the services of actuarial consultants in the interim.
 In response to the extended postponement of the start dates for employees integral to the new rate review process, the Department applied for a No-Cost Extension to allow it to fund positions and carry out rate review activities under the Cycle I Grant through September 2012.
 The project's extended timeframe is reflected in the Work Plan section of this report.

 An additional challenge the Department continues to encounter is the lack of explicit statutory authority to approve or deny premium rate filings.
-Legislation that would have provided the Department with the ability to deny proposed rates which are unreasonable, excessive, inadequate, unjustified or unfairly discriminatory (HB 1501) unfortunately did not move out of committee before the General Assembly adjourned its spring session.
-The Department will continue to work with state legislators to pursue statutory authority in future sessions.
+Legislation that would have provided the Department with the ability to deny proposed rates which are unreasonable, excessive, inadequate, unjustified or unfairly discriminatory (HB 1501) unfortunately did not move out of committee before the General Assembly adjourned its 2011 spring session.
+The Department will continue to work with the Government's office and state legislators to pursue statutory authority in future sessions.